zzybluebell/tp/docs/UserGuide.md

 ### 1. Viewing help : `help`

-Opens a new window to show how to use the commands, and a link to the User Guide.
+Open a new window to show how to use the commands, and a link to the User Guide.

 ![help message](images/helpMessage.png)